-Add a touch of whimsy with peppermint-inspired ornaments.
+Add a touch of whimsy to your Christmas tree with peppermint candy-inspired ornaments.

 YOU'LL NEED (makes 12 ornaments):

 - 12 4" Styrofoam disks (available at joann.com)